KyloIO/kylo-docs/installation/AdditionalConfiguration.rst

 Kylo HDP Demo Sandbox Example
 -----------------------------
-Here is an example of the properties that need to be changed to work on the Kylo HDP demo sandbox
+Here is an example of the properties that need to be changed in :code:`kylo-services/conf/application.properties` to work on the Kylo HDP demo sandbox:

 .. code-block:: properties